ptc-iot-sharing/ThingworxVSCodeProject/README.md

 Deployment to Thingworx is part of the build process as explained above.
 Alternatively, you can manually install the extension that is generated in the zip folder in the root of the project.

 # Recent Changes

+## 27 Jul 2020

+ - Resolves an issue that caused ThingShapes to not be applied properly
+ - Added support for external names and external reference types
+ - Added support for using regular TypeScript types (e.g. `number` instead of `NUMBER`)
+ - Added experimental support for global code

 ## 3 Apr 2020